Chris Taylor Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Athletics pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Athletics' 5.81 team ERA ranks last among all league pitching staffs.
+- The Athletics' 5.86 team ERA ranks last among all MLB pitching staffs.

-- The Athletics allow the third-most home runs in baseball (149 total, 1.4 per game).
+- The Athletics allow the fifth-most home runs in baseball (153 total, 1.4 per game).

-- His last appearance was out of the bullpen on Thursday when the lefty tossed 3 1/3 innings against the San Francisco Giants, surrendering two earned runs while giving up two hits.
+- His last appearance came on Saturday against the Colorado Rockies, when the lefty threw five innings, surrendering one earned run while allowing four hits.

-- In 12 games this season, the 26-year-old has amassed a 6.07 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.